 Homemade Lemon Ricotta Cake

-a sweet simple Italian cake made with whole milk ricotta cheese and fresh lemons
+A sweet simple Italian cake made with whole milk ricotta cheese and fresh lemons.

 Ingredients